amazonpay-labs/amazonpay-sample-app-v2/android/README.md

                     :
 ```

-At this point, the cart page is displayed in WebView, and the following JavaScript is triggered above to start loading the purchase page.
+At this point, the cart page is displayed in WebView, and the following JavaScript is triggered to start loading the purchase page.

 ```js
     function loadUrl(url) {